-Cluster Display" in "Getting To Know Your Instrument Panel" for further information.
-When the gear selector is moved to REVERSE and the system is disabled, the instrument cluster display will show the "PARKSENSE OFF" message for as long as the vehicle is in REVERSE.
+Pッ≜ OFF When the gear selector is moved to REVERSE and the system is disabled, the instrument cluster display will show the vehicle graphic with "Off"

+over the arcs for as long as the vehicle is in REVERSE.

-NOTE: The ParkSense system will automatically disable when the system detects that a trailer with trailer brakes has been connected to the Integrated Trailer Brake Module.
-The instrument cluster display will show the "PARKSENSE OFF" message for as long as the vehicle is in REVERSE.
+The ParkSense system will automatically disable when the system detects that a trailer with trailer brakes has been connected to the Integrated Trailer Brake Module.
+The instrument cluster display will show an "Off" message over the arcs if the ParkSense system is off, or a "Trailer" message if the system is on, for as long as the vehicle is in REVERSE.